- 1. Verify Your Website With Google Search Console

 The first step is to create and optimize your sitemap for SEO, and the second step is to submit a sitemap to Google using one of the three available methods.

-3. Check for Google penalties
+3. Check For Google Penalties

 For a website to be found on Google, it must be free of Google Penalties.